gertvdb/iso3166/README.md

 ```

 #### Adding data.
-Since both continents and countries are plugin you can easily provide your own.
+Since both continents, countries and county collections are plugin you can easily provide your own.
 Below example will add "Neverland" to the list of countries in Europe.
 But you can
 as well provide a new continent to add it to in the same manner.